Waiutuutu Community Garden

 Established: 2002

-Welcome to the Okeover Community Garden
+Welcome to the Te Ngaki o Waiutuutu Community Garden.

 The idea of a community garden on campus was posed by Kakariki environment club in 2000, and in 2002 when a suitable site was found planning began!
 The originators had the following objectives which ring true to this day.